 Are you a commercial real estate broker or lender?
 Have you been informed that your client needs a Phase 2 Environmental Site Assessment (ESA) for a property they are looking to purchase?

 Perhaps you are unsure about the exact scope of a Phase 2 ESA.
 Would you like to learn what is involved in a Phase 2 environmental assessment?
 Then, this guide is for you.
-Below, you can find handy reference material regarding Phase 2 ESAs, including what they are, when they are needed, and what tests they should include.
+Below, you can find handy reference material regarding Phase 2 ESAs, including what they are, when they are needed, their impacts, and what tests they should include.

 What Is a Phase 2 ESA?

-A Phase 2 ESA is a more in-depth analysis than a Phase 1 Environmental Site Assessment.
+A Phase 2 ESA is a more in-depth analysis than a Phase 1 Environmental Site Assessment .

-During a Phase 1 ESA, inspectors will identify recognized environmental conditions (RECs).
+During a Phase 1 ESA, inspectors will identify recognized environmental conditions ( RECs ).
 Then, Phase 2 ESAs include a detailed assessment of previously discovered RECs.
 Examples include contaminants in the soil, groundwater, and air.

 For instance, suppose that your Phase 1 ESA revealed possible groundwater contamination and no other concerns.
 The Phase 2 ESA would focus on testing groundwater for hazardous substances in this scenario.

-If significant hazards are discovered during a Phase 2 ESA, the site will require remediation.
+If significant hazards are discovered during a Phase 2 ESA, the site will require remediation .
 Environmental remediation involves eliminating or reducing environmental hazards.
 Remediation makes commercial property safe to use for business purposes.

 When Are Phase 2 ESAs Needed?